Back to Blog

 Referring to notes and references

 Feedback should come from every person who interacted with the candidate, including recruiters, hiring managers, and anybody else who is part of the decision-making team.
-Having a good process in place is not easy, but having relevant notes from other parties to point to and reference will make preparing for the feedback discussion a lot easier.
+Having a good hiring process in place is not easy, but having relevant notes from other parties to point to and reference will make preparing for the feedback discussion a lot easier.

 One of the best examples of a systematized approach to interview feedback are scoring matrices, which can be routinely developed at the role-kick off meetings together with hiring managers.
 First, the recruiter and hiring managers set a number of relevant criteria to keep in mind.
 Matrices are then created and maintained throughout the hiring process, giving interviewers a clear indication of what a candidate’s strengths and weaknesses are from different points of view.